smartbch/docs/deverlopers-guide/runsinglenode.md

 # Single Node Private Testnet

 This document shows how to start a private testnet of smartBCH with only one node.

+We suggest to use ubuntu 20.04.

 Step 1: install dependencies